All Products

 Background information

-Typically, a monitoring system monitors the following types of object:
+This topic describes how to efficiently monitoring system components and resource entities in a Kubernetes cluster.
+A monitoring system monitors the following types of object:

 • Resource: resource utilization of nodes and applications.
 In a Kubernetes cluster, the monitoring system monitors the resource usage of nodes, pods, and the cluster.